 Cynthia is a “Persons of Interest” Blogger

-Jennie Webb is an independent Los Angeles playwright and dramaturg, in residence at Rogue Machine (where her dark retail comedy “Yard Sale Signs” premiered) and Theatricum Botanicum (where she runs workshops and “Botanicum Seedlings: A Development Series for Playwrights,” which she created in 2000).
-Her plays, including “Currency,” “Remodeling Plans,” “Unclaimed Assets,” “On Tuesday,” “It’s Not About Race” and “Buying a House,” have been produced in LA (most recently at Inkwell Theater, Santa Monica Rep. and Green Light Productions), on stages across the country and at the Edinburgh Fringe Festival.
+Jennie Webb is an independent Los Angeles playwright and dramaturg, in residence at Theatricum Botanicum (where she runs workshops and “Botanicum Seedlings: A Development Series for Playwrights,” which she created in 2000).
+Her plays, including “Currency,” “Remodeling Plans,” “Unclaimed Assets,” “On Tuesday,” “It’s Not About Race” and “Buying a House” and “Yard Sale Signs” have been produced in LA (by companies including Rogue Machine Theatre, Inkwell Theater, Santa Monica Rep., Theatre of NOTE and Green Light Productions), on stages across the country and at the Edinburgh Fringe Festival.
 Her plays have been part of The Playwright Center’s PlayLabs, Great Plains Theatre Conference, Little Black Dress INK Female Playwrights ONSTAGE, Virginia Avenue Project, National Winter Playwrights Retreat, 365 Women A Year, Playground-LA, EST/LA Winterfest & Launchpad, The Blank Theatre Living Room Series, Road Theatre’s Summer Playwrights Festival and Moving Arts MADlab; her work is published by Heinemann Press and ICWP.
-She is currently a member of the Playwrights Union, EST/LA’s Playwrights Unit and the Dramatists Guild.
+She is currently a member of the Playwrights Union, EST/LA’s Playwrights Unit, the Dramatists Guild and Rogue Artists Ensemble’s Rogue Lab.
 She is the recipient of a Women in Theatre Red Carpet Award and Max K. Lerner Playwriting Fellowship.
 Visit www.jenniewebbsite.com or @jenniewebbsite.

 Jennie co-founded LAFPI and is Editor-at-Large